-Maria Di La Santa de Cara Final Rating Meets the Standard Khandia Pinkney, 11/6/19 Mosto the Claud Meets the Standard Maria Yen, 11/15/19 Meets the Standa Meets the Standard Aneatra King, 11/22/19 Meets the Standard Debbie-Ann Scott, 11/25/19 Meets the Standard Brenda Santiago, 12/2/19
+Meets the Standard Khandia Pinkney, 11/6/19

+Meets the Standard Maria Yen, 11/15/19

+Meets the Standard Aneatra King, 11/22/19

+Meets the Standard Debbie-Ann Scott, 11/25/19

+Meets the Standard Brenda Santiago, 12/2/19

-A.Explain how the charter school implements the governance structure as defined in the school's contract.
+A. Explain how the charter school implements the governance structure as defined in the school's contract.

-Somerset Academy Village Charter Middle School, #5002 utilizes a governance and leadership system that promotes student performance and system effectiveness.
-The governing board of Somerset Academy, Inc. is responsible for the affairs and management of the school and provides continuous oversight of school operations.
+The Ben Gamla Preparatory Academy-5182 utilizes a governance and leadership system that promotes student performance and system effectiveness.
+The National Ben Gamla Charter School Foundation Inc. governing board is responsible for the affairs and management of the school and provides continuous oversight of school operations.
 The Board is committed to the mission of the school and is cognizant of their responsibility to effectively and properly manage public funds.
 The school implements the governance structure as defined in the Charter contract, By Laws and Articles of Incorporation.
 In addition, the governing board has contracted with Academica Corporation, an educational service and support organization, to provide the school with: fiscal compliance and support, legal guidance, insurance compliance, human resource support and management, fiscal plant acquisition, maintenance and support, and guidance in federal, state and local regulations.